 Indeed, millennials value experiences over products.
 They are more demanding and not as loyal to brands.
 If they are not satisfied, they will simply go to the competition, at the risk of generating a bad e-reputation or even a “bad buzz” for the company that has failed to satisfy them.

 It is therefore important to know how to address this generation at the right time and in the right way, by giving them this unique and memorable experience.
-For instance by being a user-centric company and not a technology-centric one, in order to maintain a competitive advantage.
+For instance by being a user-centric company and not a technology-centric one, to maintain a competitive advantage.
 Technology must be put to work for the benefit of the users and not the other way around.

 - A user-centric approach

-In order to succeed in integrating modern tools to improve a user experience, it is essential to consider that human beings are at the heart of value creation.
+To succeed in integrating modern tools to improve a user experience, it is essential to consider that human beings are at the heart of value creation.

 A Design Thinking methodology places user needs at the centre to ensure the relevance of future experiences and guarantees their appropriation.